Corporate Transparency Act 2019: What Businesses Must Know

 Company Applicant

-Company applicants are different from beneficial owners, either the person who fills out and files the document or the person responsible for the document’s content, even if they do not submit it.
+Company applicants differ from beneficial owners, either the person who fills out and files the document or the person responsible for its content, even if they do not submit it.

 Substantial Control